-Above left: the ABC Regal Cinema Photo: The Cambridgeshire Collection with (inset) The Beatles Photo © Cambridge Newspapers Ltd Right: the poster advertising the Beatles' appearance in March 1963 with Chris Montez topping the bill at The Regal Courtesy Stephen Pyle

-Further along Regent Street from the Civic Restaurant, the ABC Regal cinema was the largest and best in the city, always showing the latest releases before any other cinema.
+Above left: the ABC Regal Cinema Photo: The Cambridgeshire Collection with (inset) The Beatles Photo © Cambridge Newspapers Ltd Right: the poster advertising the Beatles' appearance in March 1963 with Chris Montez topping the bill at The Regal Courtesy Stephen Pyle Livic Restaurant, the ABC Regal cinema was the largest and best in the city, always showing the latest releases before any other cinema.
 Cinema was still the king for the younger generation, with television unable to compete.